 See how it works!
 We can find these schools for you plus the ones that accept our free course credits, potentially saving you THOUSANDS on your tuition.

-I know this sounds surprising, but the reality is that online adult-friendly universities could already be
+I know this sounds surprising, but the reality is that online adult-friendly universities could already be:

 Plus, with the ways we’re showing you to potentially save in this article, you can have your cake and eat it too!
-Going directly towards your bachelors and saving money and time.
+Going directly towards your bachelor’s and saving money and time.

-Most people don’t realize there are a ton of great paying careers in high demand industries that don’t require a degree or any prior experience!
+Most people don’t realize there are a ton of great paying careers in high-demand industries that don’t require a degree or any prior experience!

 In most cases, all you need is a certification that takes a fraction of the time and cost of a degree.

 You could be ready for that new career in as little as three months!
-No college degree needed.
+No college degree is needed.

 We have a whole list of certifications you can check out here.

-As an example, Medical Billing and Coding is a great career in the growing field of healthcare.
 These professionals often work from home or in an office, managing and organizing health information data for hospitals or medical offices.
-AND, making a great salary of, on average, $44,090 a year based on latest BLS data.
+AND, making a great salary of, on average, $44,090 a year based on the latest BLS (U.S. Bureau of Labor Statistics) data.

 Putting it All Together